Artibonite (department): French Period

 Under the French administration the towns of St-Marc, L'Éstère.
-Mirebalais and Petite-Rivières-de-l'Artibonite were important french settlements with multiple plantations in the Valley.
+Mirebalais and Petite-Rivières-de-l'Artibonite were important French settlements with multiple plantations in the Valley.

 During that period the town of St-Marc was under the control of the colonialists and was the seat of Assemblée Colonial or the Colonial Assembly.

 Haitian Revolution

 At the beginning of the Revolution, St-Marc was burned by Dessalines and Gonaives by Vernet under the order of Toussaint in response to Napoléon's tyrannic behaviors.

 Later on, Toussaint defeated the French troops at the Bataille-de-la-Ravine-à-Couleuvre near the town of Gonaives.

 In Gonaives the French captured Toussaint and he was later sent to France and died.

-In April 1802 during the siege of Crête-à-Pierrot that lasted almost one month, the Idigenes troops offer the French generals the greatest resistance.
+In April 1802 during the siege of Crête-à-Pierrot that lasted almost one month, the indigenous troops offer the French generals the greatest resistance.
 During that battle, Dessalines threatened to set fire to the gunpowder reserve in case the French would enter the fort.
-The Haitian hero Lamartinière surprised the French troops with her courageous behavior.
+The Haitian hero Marie-Jeanne Lamartinière surprised the French troops with her courageous behavior.

 Haitian Period

 Gabart commander of St-Marc, Vernet commander of Gonaives, and Dessalines commander of the Indigenous Army are signatories of the Haitian Declaration of Independence.

-Gonayiv is the first city to be gained from the french troops by the Ingenious Army, and Gabart freed St-Marc on September 4, 1803.
+Gonayiv is the first city to be gained from the French troops by the Indigenous Army, and Gabart freed St-Marc on September 4, 1803.

-On January 1, 1804, the city of Gonaives hold the first Haitian political conference and witness the Declaration of Independance under the eyes of Dessalines, Henry, Pétion, Geffrard, Boirond Tonnerre, some British troops and many more.
+On January 1, 1804, the city of Gonaives hold the first Haitian political conference and witness the Declaration of Independence under the eyes of Dessalines, Henry, Pétion, Geffrard, Boirond Tonnerre, some British troops and many more.

 The town of Dessalines became the world's first black capital and the seat of the Haitian Empire.

-Many times the Department dissociate itself from Port-au-Prince and the West many times notably under the leadership of Henry Christophe, Nissage Saget, receiving Fabre Geffrard against Faustin.
+Many times, the department has dissociated itself from Port-au-Prince and the West many times notably under the leadership of Henry Christophe, Nissage Saget, receiving Fabre Geffrard against Faustin.

 In the contemporary period, Gonaives rose furiously in 1986 and 2004 overthrowing both Duvalier and Aristide.

 Geography

 The department is bordered to the north by North and North-West, on the west the Gulf of Gonave, the south West and the east and Centre.

 A core geographic feature of this department is the Artibonite River, which runs through the southern half of the department, allowing for rice cultivation in the Artibonite Valley.

 The department has two mountain ranges running from NW to SE.
 On the North shore of the Valley is Black Mountain and on the south shore is Mattheux Mountain.

-The Bay of Gonaives is one of the best-protected bays in the country.
+The Bay of Gonaïves is one of the best-protected bays in the country.

 The Bay of St-Marc is the biggest U-shaped bay in the country.

 The department doesn't have any major fault line through it.